Breastfeeding Your Premature Infant at Home

-Your baby should take as much milk as possible from 1 breast before switching to the other.
+Your baby should take as much milk as possible from one breast before switching to the other.
 This is because hindmilk (the last milk to flow from the breast) is richer in fat and calories than the milk that flows at first.

 If you have been prescribed supplements for your baby, talk to your healthcare provider about the best way to add these to your baby's feedings.

 How do I know if my baby is getting enough to eat?